Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 You have adjacent, top-level elements in your `return` statement.
 To fix this, wrap these elements in a containing element.
 Wrap them in a `div` and click save.

-When the `app` reloads you’ll see your message and paragraph and, more importantly, no error.
+When the `app` reloads you see your message and paragraph and, more importantly, no error.

 Adding a `div` element is fine for your example here, but you might have situations where you don’t want additional markup output to the browser, and wrapping everything in a `div` or some other element won’t be sufficient.

-For these cases use the `React.Fragment` syntax.
+For these cases, use the `React.Fragment` syntax.
 Replace your containing `div` element with either the `React.Fragment` syntax or its shorthand:

 #### index.html